Male dog marking is definitely annoying, especially if it is in the house or on something that you did not want peed on.

 Understanding a dog's territorial behavior is key to figuring out how to stop male dog marking behavior.

-A change in your schedule or work.
+A change in your schedule or work can cause male dog marking.

 Stress - Yours!
 Your stress can convey to your dog.
 He is really good at picking up on your stress but he translates it to needing to protect you and his territory.